-- (1) In cases where a supply of electricity is given at either high, medium or low voltage, the supply and installation of the switchgear, cables and equipment forming part of the service connection shall, unless otherwise approved by the Director, be paid for by the consumer. - (2) All such equipment installed on the consumer's premises shall be compatible with the Service Provider's electrical performance standards. - (3) No person shall open, close, isolate, link or earth high or medium voltage switchgear or equipment without giving reasonable prior notice to the Service Provider's System Control Centre.
+- (1) In cases where a supply of electricity is given at either high, medium or low voltage, the supply and installation of the switchgear, cables and equipment forming part of the service connection shall, unless otherwise approved by the municipality or any duly authorised official of the municipality, be paid for by the consumer. - (2) In the case of a medium voltage supply of electricity, all such equipment shall be approved by any duly authorised official of the municipality and installed by or under the supervision of any duly authorised official of the municipality provided that all such equipment installed on the consumer's premises shall be compatible with the municipality's electrical performance standards. - (3) No person shall operate medium voltage switchgear without the written authority of the municipality. - (4) No person shall open, close, isolate, link or earth high or medium voltage switchgear or equipment without giving reasonable prior notice to the municipality's System Control Centre. - (5) All earthing and testing of medium voltage linked to the municipality's network shall be conducted by or under the supervision of an employee of the municipality. - (6) In the case of a high or medium voltage supply of electricity, where the consumer has high or medium voltage switchgear installed, the municipality shall be advised of the competent person appointed by the consumer in terms of the Regulations, and of any changes made to such appointments.

-- (4) In the case of a high or medium voltage supply of electricity, where the consumer has high or medium voltage switchgear installed, the Service Provider shall be advised of the competent person appointed by the consumer in terms of the Regulations, and of any changes made to such appointments. - (5) In the case of a low voltage supply of electricity, the consumer shall provide and install a low voltage main switch and/or any other equipment required by the Service Provider or any duly authorised official of the Service Provider.
+(7) In the case of a low voltage supply of electricity, the consumer shall provide and install a low voltage main switch and/or any other equipment required by the municipality or any duly authorised official of the municipality.